microsoft/ELL/docs/tutorials/Importing-new-models/index.md

 You will need to build ELL after you install Python from your activate your conda environment, so that the `CMake` step picks up on the fact that you have Python 3.6 installed.

-3. This tutorial assumes your ELL bits live in the location "~/git/ELL".
+3. This tutorial assumes your ELL bits live in the location "~/ELL".
 On Linux and Mac this may well be the case.
-On Windows you may need to replace this syntax with a real Windows drive location like this: "d:/git/ELL".  **Note:** Windows supports forward slashes if you include the entire path in double quotes.
-This makes it easier to share tutorial text across Linux and Windows.
-We will also use "cp" to copy files, on windows change that to "copy".
+On Windows you may need to replace this syntax with a real Windows drive location like this: "d:/ELL".  **Note:** We will also use "cp" to copy files, on windows change that to "copy".

 4. CMake 3.5 or newer, which you needed to build ELL.
 On Linux you will need GCC 4.9 ore later or CLang 3.9.
 On Windows you will also need Visual Studio 2015 ot 2017 with C++ language feature installed.